The Nashville Model

 “With the launch of this pilot program, UBS is strengthening its commitment to workplace inclusion and to creating career opportunities for an often underutilized talent pool,” said Julian Fry, Managing Director and Americas Head of Monitoring, Surveillance & Controls in Nashville.
 “I am thrilled that UBS is engaging in such a worthwhile undertaking and confident it will demonstrate the talent and contribution that people on the autism spectrum can make.”

-Individuals taking part in the “Nashville Model” will be employed by The Precisionists and will carry out project-based work for UBS on a contract basis.
-They will be provided with four weeks of training, utilizing the methodology of Specialisterne, a nonprofit launched by Thorkil Sonne that offers programs for talent and career development to individuals with autism.
+Some individuals taking part in the “Nashville Model” may be employed by The Precisionists, and some of those carry out project-based work for UBS on a contract basis.
+Of those working at UBS, they were provided with four weeks of training, utilizing the methodology of Specialisterne, a nonprofit launched by Thorkil Sonne that offers programs for talent and career development to individuals with autism.
 The ultimate goal will be to expand this autism employment model to other UBS locations globally.
 The Precisionists envision employing 10,000 people with disabilities in the US by 2025.

 “When properly assessed, trained and employed, people with autism are extremely high performing employees in critical and challenging jobs such as email analysis, software testing and data analytics,” said Ernie Dianastasis, CEO of The Precisionists.
 “When you consider that more than 70% of people with autism in the country are either unemployed or underemployed, we are making a true difference in engaging a significant untapped, high-performing labor force right here in Nashville.”